whs-dot-hk/atom/README.md

 ## Best Practices

-- Always use "mod.nix" to define a module in a directory.
+- Always use "mod.nix" to define a module in a directory, and prefer it to specify the modules public interface.
 - Break out large functions or code blocks into their own files
 - Organize related functionality into subdirectories with their own "mod.nix" files.
-- Leverage provided scopes for clean, modular code.
+- Leverage provided scopes for clean, modular and self-contained code.
 - Use `"${mod}/foo.nix"` when needing to access non-Nix files within a module.

 ## Future Work

-- CLI with static analysis powers (eka)
+- Extensible CLI with static analysis powers, and more (eka)
-- Static manifest format
+- Static manifest format (we now have a draft)
 - tooling integration (LSP, etc)
+- demonstrating the efficient output spec envisioned for efficient evaluation & builds
+- unit testing modules